Xilinx/mlir-aie/docs/AIERouting.md

 Number on connection indicates the traffic in current direction.
 'S' and 'D' annotate the sources and destinations of flows.
 Asterisks indicate the tiles in use.

+For details on the usage of `visualize.py` please check out `python3 visualize.py --help`.